 Markets is simply a word that’s used to refer to the ‘elements’ that you can bet on the sporting events.
 Different sporting events offer different markets for you to bet on.
 Basketball, for instance, can’t be compared to Tennis.
 Similarly, even though American Football share a name with Football, you cannot compare the markets that they have.

 For the savvy bettors, they all know that betting is much more than picking up a winner.
 There are a wide range of bets to choose from ranging from bets on how each player will perform, the results, cards, goals, points and other special circumstances.
+And this is a great site that compares different bookies and all the sports and leagues you can bet on.

 Below are just some of the few popular examples that you can choose to bet on: